nihole/ACY/README.md

 The idea is to manage the Cisco ACI configuration via text files in YAML format.
 It allows you to
 - use a simple interface for ACI configuration
-- think about the configuration parameters only, and not about the command's syntax or GUI-navigation
+- think about the configuration parameters only and not about the command's syntax or GUI-navigation
 - use version control systems (for example, based on git) and follow the best practices of development for network infrastructure changes control

-The last point is a significant advantage over some other deployment methods (for example Deployment ACI From Excel).
+The last point is important because, from my point of view, it is a significant advantage over some other deployment methods (for example, Deployment ACI From Excel).

 <h3>Installation</h3>